-The Hall, while still alive with furious whispers like hissing snakes, mainly quieted and turned its attention back to the Headmistress with new looks of contempt.
-Hermione's hands, which had been resting on her thighs, tightened and her fingernails began to dig into her skin, but she didn't notice.
+The hall, while still alive with furious whispers like hissing snakes, mainly quieted and turned its attention back to the Headmistress with new looks of contempt.
+Hermione's hands, resting on her thighs, tightened and her fingernails began to dig into her skin, but she did not notice.

 "If you will please all form a queue…"

-This was far easier said than done, even without the first years, who were still battling their way across the Lake in rowboats with Hagrid.
+This was far easier said than done, even without the first years, who were still battling their way across the Black Lake in rowboats with Hagrid.
 The second and third years seemed to accept their fate readily enough and stood with silent, watchful eyes to see what would happen to them.
-The fourth and fifth years grumbled and muttered curses and some openly wept at the idea of being separated from their friends.
+The fourth and fifth years grumbled, some muttering curses while others openly wept at the idea of being separated from their friends.

 "Oh no, oh no, oh no," Hermione breathed nervously.